sophie-katz/rust-vscode-template/doc/CargoDependencies.md

 # Cargo Dependencies Used in this Template

-These are the dependencies that were installed using Cargo to help provide the above features.
+These are the dependencies that were installed using Cargo:

 * `cargo-edit` - CLI dependency editing for Cargo
 * `cargo-workspaces` - CLI workspace management for monorepos